Established Arkansas Lawyers Advise Parents on Child Custody Matters

 Hot Springs firm works to create a healthy environment for young people

 Marriages and other relationships end, but when minor children are involved, custody decisions can have significant effects on everyone involved for years to come.
 Knowledgeable advice from an experienced family law attorney can help establish and enforce terms that protect parental bonds while giving children the best chance to thrive.
-Located in Hot Springs, Wood, Schnipper & Britton represents clients throughout Arkansas in child custody proceedings that are part of divorces or breakups between unmarried parents.
+Located in Hot Springs, Schnipper, Britton & Stobaugh represents clients throughout Arkansas in child custody proceedings that are part of divorces or breakups between unmarried parents.
 Arkansas courts, like the courts in every state, make determinations in these matters based on what judges believe to be in the best interests of the child, but that can be a complicated calculation.
 Our firm thoroughly researches information regarding each child’s physical, educational and social needs, to create the strongest possible case for a fair result, whether in negotiations, mediation or litigation.

 Dedicated family law advocates deliver comprehensive support

 Custody orders state how legal authority and residential issues are to be handled when parents no longer live together.
 Both legal and physical custody can be awarded on a sole or joint basis.
 Our family law attorneys deliver effective counsel tailored to each client’s goals and needs, including detailed advice on:

 - Factors — When mothers and fathers cannot agree on legal authority or a child’s living arrangements, judges will make those decisions by examining a range of factors, such as each parent’s willingness to cooperate with their former partner and any history of substance or physical abuse.
 If a child is of sufficient age and maturity to express their preference thoughtfully, a judge can consider their preference but does not have to follow the child’s wishes.